leomil72/LM80C/readme.md

 - **How do I burn the binary file into the EEPROM?**
     - You need an (E)EPROM programmer, a device that can be connected to your computer and that can write the data into the memory chip.
 You can buy a programmer from internet or build your own device like me.
 - **Where can I find the chips you're using in your computer?**
     - Fortunately, Zilog still sells the Z80 family chips, so you can find them anywhere.
-Personally I've bought mine from Farnell that you can find them in other resellers' catalogue.
+Personally I've bought mine from Farnell, but you can find them in other resellers' catalogue.
 The 74HCTxx integrated are very common, so you shouldn't have any problem to grab them.

 ---